Franchthi Cave: Paleolithic Occupation

-Mesolithic
+Mesolithic Occupation

-An apparent break in the occupation of Franchthi Cave occurred during the Younger Dryas climate cooling event, after which a Mesolithic culture appeared as the world settled into the warm Holocene climate that continues today.
+An apparent break in the occupation of Franchthi Cave occurred during the Younger Dryas climate cooling event, after which a Mesolithic culture appeared as the world settled into the warm Holocene climate, a global temperature stabilization that continued for the rest of Franchthi Cave’s habitation but has begun to change in recent centuries due to human-caused climate change.
 The Mesolithic is represented by only a few sites in Greece, and, like Franchthi, nearly all of them are close to the coast.
-They did not rely as heavily on big game as their predecessors, probably due to the changing climate and environment; instead they broadened their resource base to include a variety of small game, wild plants, fish and mollusks.
-The evidence of an expanding diet of fish and increased use of obsidian from Melos at Franchthi during this period shows they were accomplished seafarers.
+Sea level continued to rise throughout this period and the inhabitant population did not rely as heavily on big game as their Paleolithic predecessors, probably due to the changing climate and environment; instead they broadened their resource base to include a variety of small game, wild plants, fish and mollusks.
+The evidence of an expanding diet of fish and increased use of more complex stone tools and obsidian from Melos at Franchthi during this period shows the occupants had become accomplished seafarers.
 There is a notable stretch spanning several hundred years (circa 7,900 – 7,500 BC) when tuna became a major part of the diet at Franchthi Cave, implying deep sea fishing.
 It has also been suggested that the tuna could have been caught by placing nets near the shore.
-A few graves, including Kay B.’s, have been found buried in the cave during the Mesolithic that suggest care for the dead.
+The cave became not only a site for occupation but burial as well, as mortuary practices (like burying the dead with personal items) are observed in the archaeological record during this time period.